Setup authentication

 Your MOLGENIS server needs to be registered with the identity provider as a client.
 The identity provider typically has a web interface where you can do this.

-• A client ID and a client secret are issued by the identity provider and used by MOLGENIS to authenticate with the provider.
+are issued by the identity provider and used by MOLGENIS to authenticate with the provider. - The provider will typically also ask you how it can validate the

-• Since the user will be authenticating with the ID provider in the browser, the provider may allow you to add some branding to the login page, such as a logo or styling.
+The registration ID is an ID that you assign to the provider when you register the OIDC client. - Since the user will be authenticating with the ID provider in the browser, the provider may allow you to add some branding to the login page, such as a logo or styling.

 Registering an ID provider with MOLGENIS